ImperialCollegeLondon/pyrealm/README.md

 ## Documentation

-The `pypmodel` package is documented using `sphinx`.
+The `pyrealm` package is documented using `sphinx`.
 In general, the documentation is written using  reStructuredText (`.rst`) format.
 The code is documented using [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).